Thank you for your interest in Business-Logics. Privacy is particularly important to our company because of the nature of our business activities.

 The controller shall process and store the personal data of the data subject only for the period necessary to achieve the data storage purpose or to the extent provided for by the European legislature or another legislature in laws or regulations to which the controller is subject.

-If the storage purpose ceases to apply or if a retention period prescribed by the European legislature or another competent legislature expires, the personal data is routinely blocked or erased in accordance with the statutory provisions.
+If the storage purpose ceases to apply or if a retention period prescribed by the European legislature or another competent legislature expires, the personal data is routinely blocked or erased in accordance with the statutory provisions, unless there are other purposes for which the data are to be used as specified in this declaration.

 Rights of the data subject